atomisthq/docs/docs/developer/putting-it-together.md

 Your event listeners need to be invoked by Atomist handlers.
-The `SoftwareDeliveryMachine` takes care of this, ensuring that the correct handlers are emitted for use in `atomist.config.ts`, without you needing to worry about the event handler registrations on underlying GraphQL.
+The `SoftwareDeliveryMachine` takes care of this, ensuring that the correct handlers are emitted for use within `machine.ts`, without you needing to worry about the event handler registrations on underlying GraphQL.